Learn about the fight for empathy on May 2, 2026

 American Empathy Project

-The American Humanist Association is awarding $100,000 in grants to changemakers across the country who will mobilize their communities with service projects as part of the American Empathy Project (AEP) on Saturday, May 2, 2026.
-This national day of action will show that empathy is stronger than cruelty and create a ripple effect of compassion and community care.
+The American Humanist Association awarded $100,000 in grants to changemakers across the country to mobilize their communities with service projects as part of the American Empathy Project (AEP) on Saturday, May 2, 2026.
+This national day of action showed that empathy is stronger than cruelty and created a ripple effect of compassion and community care.

-• The American Empathy Project is an undertaking by the American Humanist Association.
-We are hosting a nationwide counter-offensive of defiant empathy through service by putting $100,000 directly into the hands of humanists and our allies to take a stand for our neighbors and for goodness.
-Beyond the grant program, we’re encouraging humanists across the country to put empathy into action on May 2, whether by joining a volunteer opportunity, hosting their own local project, or doing individual acts of empathy.
+• The American Empathy Project 2026 was an undertaking by the American Humanist Association.
+We hosted a nationwide counter-offensive of defiant empathy through service by putting $100,000 directly into the hands of humanists and our allies to take a stand for our neighbors and for goodness.
+Beyond the grant program, we encouraged humanists across the country to put empathy into action on May 2, whether by joining a volunteer opportunity, hosting their own local project, or doing individual acts of empathy.

 • We’re living through a crisis of cruelty, with an administration that threatens our neighbors’ safety, leaves kids hungry, diminishes our collective humanity, and seeks to divide us with fear and hate.